SimonLiu423/cc_diary/README.md

    - Content curated from authoritative medical sources
    - Mental Health Chat Consultation:
      - AI-powered chatbot using GPT-4 API
-     - Answers questions about emotions, mental health disorders, and what to ask during first consultations
+     - Answers questions about emotions, mental health disorders, what to ask during first consultations, and so on
-     - Based on authoritative mental health resources
+     - Based on and restricted in authoritative mental health resources

 2. **Explore (Anonymous Community)**
    - Safe space to share experiences anonymously